 Veronica's grandson, Patrick, travels to Antarctica to make one last attempt to get to know his grandmother.
 Together, Veronica, Patrick, and even the scientists learn what family, love, and connection are all about.

-We loved this book so much that we interviewed author Hazel Prior and she was delightful!
-You can see the replay here.
+We loved this book so much that we interviewed author Hazel Prior; she was delightful!
+You can watch the replay here.

 If you enjoy this book, another humourous novel for the region is Where'd You Go, Bernadette.
 It's not listed separately because much of the book takes place in Seattle before moving on to an Antarctic cruise, but we both enjoyed the book and the movie, which does a great job showing the cruise portion!